-For more details about OS Login behaviors,
+For more information about OS Login behaviors, see

-see Expected login behaviors.
+Expected login behaviors.

 Changing the default username

-- Connect to a virtual machine instance.
+- Connect to a VM instance.

 - Select Change Linux Username.
-There is a 32 character limit on the maximum length of the login name on Linux systems, so both default and configured usernames are truncated to not exceed that limit.
+There is a 32-character limit on the maximum length of the login name on Linux systems, so both default and configured usernames are truncated to not exceed that limit.

 cpcommand.
 For example, if you change your username from